2016k8009929004/dpdk/doc/guides/testpmd_app_ug/run_app.rst

     Set the number of descriptors in the TX rings to N, where N > 0.
     The default value is 512.

-*   ``--hairpinq=N``

-    Set the number of hairpin queues per port to N, where 1 <= N <= 65535.
-    The default value is 0.
-The number of hairpin queues are added to the number of TX queues and to the number of RX queues. then the first RX hairpin is binded to the first TX hairpin, the second RX hairpin is binded to the second TX hairpin and so on.
-The index of the first RX hairpin queue is the number of RX queues as configured using --rxq.
-    The index of the first TX hairpin queue is the number of TX queues as configured using --txq.

 *   ``--burst=N``